UniversalDependencies/UD_Norwegian-Bokmaal/README.md

 * In v1.2 a right-headed analysis was used for combinations of proper and common nouns such as *Premier League-spillere* 'Premier League players'.
 In v1.3 a `compound` analysis was chosen for these.
 * PronType feature was added for all PRON or DET, and VerbType for all VERB and AUX
 * General bug fixing

-# Acknowledgements

-NDT has been automatically converted to the UD scheme by Lilja Øvrelid at the University of Oslo.
-Petter Hohle created the data splits and Fredrik Jørgensen aligned the treebank to the original texts.
-We thank the annotators of the original NDT: Pål Kristian Eriksen, Kari Kinn and Per Erik Solberg.

 === Machine-readable metadata (DO NOT REMOVE!) ================================